Power System Model

 Add Branch

-The branch can only be added once buses are defined, and the from and to keywords must match the bus labels already defined.
+The branch connecting two buses can be added once those buses are defined, and from and to keywords must correspond to labels of those buses.
 For example:

 system = powerSystem()